ComfyUI-Workflow/awesome-comfyui/README.md

 - [**YARS: Yet Another Resolution Selector**](https://github.com/Tropfchen/ComfyUI-yaResolutionSelector): A slightly different Resolution Selector node, allowing to freely change base resolution and aspect ratio, with options to maintain the pixel count or use the base resolution as the highest or lowest dimension.
 - [**comfyui-try-on**](https://github.com/shadowcz007/comfyui-try-on): Virtual try-on for creating a personal brand wardrobe collection.
 - [**ComfyUI-AudioReactive**](https://github.com/dmarx/ComfyUI-AudioReactive): porting audioreactivity pipeline from vktrs to comfyui.
+- [**Ranbooru for ComfyUI**](https://github.com/Inzaniak/comfyui-ranbooru): Ranbooru is an extension for the comfyUI.
+The purpose of this extension is to add a node that gets a random set of tags from boorus pictures.
+This is mostly being used to help me test my checkpoints on a large variety of
 - [**ComfyUI-EasyDeforum**](https://github.com/Chan-0312/ComfyUI-EasyDeforum): Nodes:Easy2DDeforum (Chan)
 - [**antrobots ComfyUI Nodepack**](https://github.com/antrobot1234/antrobots-comfyUI-nodepack): A small node pack containing various things I felt like ought to be in base comfy-UI.
 Currently includes Some image handling nodes to help with inpainting, a version of KSampler (advanced) that allows for denoise, and a node that can swap it's inputs.
 Remember to make an issue if you experience any bugs or errors!
 - [**Klinter_nodes**](https://github.com/klinter007/klinter_nodes): Concat_strings atm - celebrating first_node